gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 ## Final plugin

-When you've gone through all the steps above and your plugin works as expected, it's time to prepare for upload to the QGIS plugin repository.
+When you've gone through all the steps above and your plugin works as expected, it's time to prepare for (a hypothetical) upload to the QGIS plugin repository.

 **NOTE: do not upload this plugin to the QGIS repository!!**